ciax/ciax-xml/script/readme.txt

    batch: Array of Commands(Array of Array) [args,args,...] f*: Associated with Frm (i.e. fargs, fstat ..) a*: Associated with App (i.e. aargs, astat ..)
+ #block rerutn value
+   set return value to local var 'res' at the end of block if it is expressly provided